 Pollen counts are at their highest from 10 a.m. to 4 p.m. so staying inside during those times may help reduce your exposure to the allergens.
 Changing your clothes after being outside can also help.

 Unfortunately, attempting to escape allergies in the fall by remaining indoors may not help much.
 Low humidity inside homes can also be a major trigger of nasal and lung allergy irritation.
 Low humidity dries out mucous membranes and leads to inflammation, while cold, dry air causes the lining of the nose to become swollen, resulting in a stuffy and runny nose.

-Not to mention, it’s impossible to stay indoors all the time, which is why there are other ways to defend against fall allergens.
+Since it is impossible to stay indoors all the time, there are other ways to defend against fall allergens.
 Prescription-strength antihistamines and nasal steroids are now available over the counter.
 Antihistamines help reduce symptoms by blocking the histamines, or inflammatory chemicals, that cause them.
 Decongestants can also help reduce stuffiness.
 Lastly, eye drops can be added to your regimen to decrease itchy, watery eyes.

 Additionally, be sure to clean your home thoroughly before switching on the heat for the first time.
 Using an air filter can help reduce the amount of pollen and dust inside your home.

 If, after trying over-the-counter treatments, you continue to experience allergy-related issues, your next step may be contacting your local allergist concerning allergy immunotherapy.